imgntn/j360/README.md

 # Use it yourself

 Include the modified CCapture.js and CubeMapToEquirectangular.js libraries.
+You'll need tar.js and download.js as well.
+Which controls to include are up to you.

 Instantiate a capturer.
 Batches will download automatically every N seconds according to the autoSaveTime property.